-Don't believe the collection is valuable, just because of the quantity and age of the stamps.
-Unless the collection was formed by a serious collector (let's say for the sake of argument that a serious collector is one who spent $50 to $100/month over many years) rather than a casual collector who might buy current issues at the post office and goes to a couple stamp shows a year -- don't expect much in terms of value.
+Don't believe the collection is valuable just because of the quantity and age of the stamps.
+Don't expect much in terms of value unless the collection was formed by a serious collector (let's say for the sake of argument that a serious collector is one who spent $50 to $100 per month over many years) rather than a casual collector who might buy current issues at the post office and go to a couple of stamp shows a year.

 Your local library may have stamp catalogs that would apply to your collection; you may think of going the do-it-yourself route by identifying the stamps and selling on one of the online auction sites like eBay.
 But if you have a number of older classic stamps, be prepared to expend time and effort.
 While modern stamps are fairly straightforward, earlier classics have many varieties that take a practiced eye and a level of philatelic knowledge that your catalog may not give you.